nickMac66/JavaScript-Exercises/Secret Message/README.md

 ## How to run:
 1. Clone this repository to your local machine
 2. Serve the index.html file on a local server
-3. Open your browser, and you'll see the extracted Unicode characters arranged to form the shap of an 'F'
+3. Open your browser, and you'll see the extracted Unicode characters arranged to form the shape of an 'F'